 After setting up the Echo and using it for an hour, it seems obvious to me that the Echo will take over our lives in a similar fashion as mobile phones did when the iPhone 3 came out.
 Let me explain why; currently, the things you can do with the Echo is fairly basic, if you have Spotify Premium you can ask it to play songs, it can play any Radio channel you want, it can add things to your calendar.
 I work from a home office 2 days a week and being able to turn off the music when a phone call comes in is useful.

-As developers, the main reason that the Echo is something you should take note of though, are Skills.
+.
 Like the apps available from the App Store, the Echo has a 'Skills' store where you can download third-party skills that have been built by developers.
 At the minute, the 'Skills' store has about 75 apps in the store, some useful, some not so much.

 My favourite so far is the 'call my phone feature'.
 You can install the phone finder app on your phone, install the matching skill on your Echo and with some quick configuration, your Echo is paired to your phone.
 I tend to misplace my phone in my home a lot.
 With the skill installed, instead of wasting time finding my phone, turning over the sofa cushions and throwing everything on the floor in a rage, I can ask Alexa to call my phone and it starts ringing.
 This feature isn't exactly groundbreaking, writing the code for it could be done in a day or so, however, it's so useful and it works so smoothly, you kind of think, how did I live before this?

-The Dot's voice recognition is excellent, it can hear your voice from the other side of the room with the TV on πŸ“£.
+The Dot's voice recognition is excellent, it can hear your voice from the other side of the room with the TV on π£.
 Everything I've tested so far works really well.
 The point of this post isn't a plug to go out and buy an Amazon product.
 The aim of the post is to potentially help you to make money.
 I think there's a real opportunity here for developers who are quick to get in on the ground floor and start writing Echo applications.
 When the iPhone App store came out, hobbyist developers made millions by creating simple and silly apps, like the Farting App, or the Bubble Wrap app.
 It wasn't until proper companies came in and started making killer apps that the gimmicky ones died off.

 The Amazon dot skills market could provide a similar opportunity for developers who are quick to market now.
 The 'Skills' store definitely has the same gimmicky apps that the iPhone had when it started.
 There are endless ideas for new apps to integrate with the Echo.
-The day I brought my Amazon Echo, I came up with about 20 different Skill ideas.
-Some of the more useful skills I had would require hardware integrations and would be more suited to big organizations that currently manufacture things.
+The day I brought my Amazon Echo, I came up with about 20 different Skill

 One skill I could see being useful is cooking.
 If you've ever had to cook a large meal for several people, you often have several things cooking away at the same time.
 Being able to control the oven hob via voice control when your hands are full would make life easier.
-Another useful skill would be to completely replace my TV remote control πŸ“ΊπŸ“Ί. Just like my phone, I seem to misplace the remote.. a lot.
+Another useful skill would be to completely replace my TV remote control πΊπΊ.
+Just like my phone, I seem to misplace the remote.. a lot.
 Being able to ask Alexa what's on the TV and to change the channel for me would save me hours of searching for the remote.
 Obviously, not all apps would need hardware interaction.
 I live in London and I often need to get to somewhere I've never been to before.
 Asking Alexa to find the quickest way to get somewhere from my flat would be quicker than typing it into my phone and I could do it while I was getting ready.
 You could even tie in the Echo with Visual studio so you could get Visual Studio to debug your code when you've got up to make a coffee.

 Creating a custom skill in Alexa can be done in two main ways.
 The first involves using AWS Lambda.
 I've yet to use Lambda but it's a service that allows you to run code in the cloud.
 Serverless functions.
 It works with Java, Node.js or Python.
 As I don't specialize in any of these, the second option is the one that is more appealing to me... a web service option.
 Using an API allows you to build skills using any programming language you want.

 If you are like me, when iPhone Apps came out, I couldn't spare the time to learn a new language.
 I use C# and being able to use C# means that any developer who can write a web service and has a bit of imagination can start writing Skills for Alexa quickly and easily.
 The number of possible Skills is definitely a lot more than 75 apps, so now's the perfect time to get in ahead of the curb.
 What are you waiting for?
-Happy Coding 🀘
+Happy Coding π€